-My degree in Sheffield naturally involved fields trips into the Peak District too and I fell in love with the area – the heather moorland, valleys, gorges, peaks, rivers, woodland, plus the great village pubs!
+My degree in Sheffield naturally involved fields trips into the Peak District too.
+It’s fair to say I fell in love with the area – the heather moorland, valleys, gorges, peaks, rivers, woodland, plus the great village pubs!

-From everyday eco-friendly and sustainable living at home to information on bigger environmental topics and ethical companies trying to make the world a better place.
+From everyday eco-friendly and sustainable living at home to information on bigger environmental topics and ethical companies trying to make the world a better place (plus ones to avoid).

 I also have a Post Graduate degree in Education and Qualified Teacher Status, so sharing knowledge, educating and inspiring others is close to my heart!